cchudzicki-ocw-testing/11.255-spring-2021/content/pages/readings.md

 Shapiro, Ian (2003). *The State of Democratic Theory*.
 Princeton, NJ: Princeton University Press. pp. 10–34

 Straus, David (1999).
-"Managing Meetings to Build Consensus." *The Consensus Building Handbook*.
-L. Susskind, S. McKearnan, and J. Thomas-Larmer (eds.)
-Thousand Oaks, CA: Sage.
-Chapter 7.
-Pp. 287–324.
+"Managing Meetings to Build Consensus" in Lawrence Susskind, Sarah McKearnan, and Jennifer Thomas-Larmer (eds.), *The Consensus Building Handbook.* Thousand Oaks, CA: Sage.
+ISBN: 9780761908449.

 Susskind, Babbitt, and Segal (1993).
 "When ADR Becomes the Law: A Review of Federal Practice." *Negotiation Journal*.